lmgyuan/spatial_turnabout/README.md

 ## Evaluation

+For a complete explanation on how to evaluate the models, see [this README](source/README.md).

-To use an LLM with a prompt to make inference on the dataset, go to `/source` and run
+In short, to use an LLM with a prompt to make inference on the dataset, go to `/source` and run

-> python run_models.py --model MODEL --prompt PROMPT --case CASE --context CONTEXT
+> python run_models.py --model MODEL --prompt PROMPT --context CONTEXT

-where `MODEL` is the name of a HuggingFace model such as `deepseek-ai/DeepSeek-R1`.
-PROMPT is the ID of a prompt stored in `/source/prompt`.
-CASE is "ALL" to run all cases, a case ID like 1-2-2 to run a particular case, or 1-2-2+ to run all cases including and after this one.
-CONTEXT is ...
+*   `MODEL` is the name of a HuggingFace model such as `deepseek-ai/DeepSeek-R1` or an API model such as `deepseek-reasoner` or `gpt-4.1`.
+You can also customize acronyms in `/source/model_names.json`.

+*   `PROMPT` is the name of a prompt stored in `/source/prompts`.

+*   `CONTEXT` is either left blank, or `full` to provide the full context, or `sum` to provide a context summary.

 Running this command will produce `/output/MODEL_PROMPT`, storing models' output.

 To evaluate said output, run
-> python evaluate.py --model MODEL --prompt PROMPT --case CASE --context CONTEXT
+> python evaluate.py --model MODEL --prompt PROMPT --context CONTEXT

-This will create a `report.json` in the same output folder.
+This will create a `MODEL_PROMPT_report.json` in `/eval`.

 ## License
 Following the source of our data, [fandom.com](https://www.fandom.com/licensing), our resources are licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC BY-SA).